lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ![React Router 4 loading the Video component](https://cdn.auth0.com/blog/react-express-and-material-ui-in-the-wild/react-router-loading-video-component.png)

-But we don't have any links yet! so lets create a quick navigation menu in our `Header` component.
+But we don't have any links yet!
+So let's create a quick navigation menu in our `Header` component.
 So edit `src/components/Header.js` with the code shown here

 {% highlight js %}
 {% raw %}